China's Jilin province in 'last ditch' COVID battle-party official | Health

 Russia's far east suffered a recent spike in COVID-19 cases, with new daily infections in Vladivostok, around 160 km (100 miles) from the Jilin border, peaking in mid-February at over 1,500.
 The number of cases in North Korea is unknown, though an independent U.N. human rights investigator has warned that millions of vaccines need to be supplied to avert a humanitarian disaster in the reclusive country.

-Volkswagen said the factory run by its joint venture with FAW Group in Changchun is set to restart on Thursday after a three-day production halt.
+Volkswagen Group China said on Wednesday it would as a precautionary measure pause production for another day in Changchun, prolonging a production halt starting Monday.
 TIGHT MEASURES

-While China's case numbers are far lower than many other countries, authorities continue to implement stringent restrictions as soon as new outbreaks occur.
-NHC spokesperson Mi Feng told a regular briefing on Tuesday that the current outbreak had already spread to 28 regions, adding that the situation was "severe and complicated".
+While China's case numbers are far lower than in many other countries, authorities continue to implement stringent restrictions as soon as new outbreaks occur.
+NHC spokesperson Mi Feng told a regular briefing on Tuesday that the current outbreak had already spread to 28 regions, describing the situation as "severe and complicated".

-Apple Inc supplier Foxconn said on Wednesday that it was able to restart some production and operations in the southern city of Shenzhen, which also experienced an increase in local infections this month, on condition that its employees live and work in a bubble arrangement.
-State media have staunchly defended China's "dynamic clearance" COVID-19 controls, with the Communist Party-owned tabloid the Global Times saying in an editorial that China's achievements "may go down the drain" if controls are relaxed.
+Volkswagen Group China said it would resume production in Shanghai on Thursday after a 48 hour suspension.
+Apple Inc supplier Foxconn said on Wednesday it was able to restart some production and operations in the southern city of Shenzhen, which also saw a rise in local infections this month, on condition that its employees live and work in a bubble arrangement.

-But analysts warn that as the cost of containment rises, something may have to give eventually.
-"Given Omicron's very high transmissibility, this tension between containment and economic stabilisation is coming to a head," said Michael Hirson, China analyst with the Eurasia Group, a U.S. based think-tank.

-"In a scenario where China has to maintain the current level of stringency, which seems like the baseline for this year, there will be a significant drag on the economy," he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)